riley/no-jquery/5_Utils.md

 typeof foo === 'function'
 ```

-determining an Object is where most people get annoyed and just go back to jQuery. `null` and `[]` are all Objects.
+determining an Object is where most people get annoyed and just go back to jQuery. `null` and `[]` are Objects. duh.

 ```javascript
 bar != null && Object.prototype.toString.call(bar) === '[object Object]'